 Be like Jerry Rice, do the work now when others won’t

-This pandemic is a challenging yet opportune time to test, not because it is easy, but because right now you can improve while others don’t.
-You can test innovative ideas that will thrive during the pandemic and you can test resilient ones that survive in a post-COVID world.
+This season in retail history is a challenging yet opportune time to test, not because it is easy, but because right now you can improve while others don’t.
+You can test innovative ideas that will thrive during high-stress circumstances and you can test resilient ideas that will survive in a post-stress environment.
 But remember, proper test design is crucial as it enables you to reduce noise, test rapidly, and gain actionable insight.